The Ned Prix de Fashion

 The culmination of New Zealand’s fashions in the field competitions, The Ned Prix de Fashion is the national final, bringing together the cream of the crop to crown the country’s most stylish racegoer.

-Entry into The Ned Prix de Fashion 2025 was by pre-qualification, with entrants needing to win a qualifying competition in order to secure their spot in the final.
+Entry into The Ned Prix de Fashion 2026 is by pre-qualification, with entrants needing to win a qualifying competition in order to secure their spot in the final.

-Qualifying events took place throughout the country, all culminating in a final pre-qualifying competition – the forEVER SOPHIE Permanent Jewellery Fashion Qualifiers here at Ellerslie on Barfoot & Thompson Champions Day (8 March 2025).
-This gave four lucky women one last ‘wild card’ opportunity to secure their place in The Ned Prix de Fashion and take home a $1,000 prize each.
+Qualifying events take place throughout the country, all culminating in a final pre-qualifying competition – the Fashion Qualifiers here at Ellerslie on Champions Day (7 March 2026).
+This gives some lucky contestants one last ‘wild card’ opportunity to secure their place in The Ned Prix de Fashion.

-Contestants then took to the runway in a bid to catch the eye of an expert panel of judges, whose job it was to whittle the field down to just five Grand Finalists and, ultimately, select the Supreme Winner.
+Those contestants then take to the runway in a bid to catch the eye of an expert panel of judges, whose job it is to whittle the field down to just five Grand Finalists and, ultimately, select the Supreme Winner.

-This season also marked 20 years of The Ned Prix de Fashion – a milestone moment fittingly won by Danni Alfeld, representing Canterbury Jockey Club.
+2025’s edition marked 20 years of The Ned Prix de Fashion – a milestone moment fittingly won by Danni Alfeld (pictured), representing Canterbury Jockey Club.

 The Ned Prix de Fashion

-To enter The Ned Prix de Fashion you must have either won a prequalifying event that took place at a racecourse in New Zealand over the 2024/25 season or...
+To enter The Ned Prix de Fashion you must either win a prequalifying event that takes place at a racecourse in New Zealand over the 2025/26 season or...

 Enter on the day and win...

-For those who had not won a prequalifying competition, there was one final opportunity to enter on 8 March at Ellerslie as part of the forEVER SOPHIE Permanent Jewellery Fashion Qualifiers.
+For those who have not won a prequalifying competition, there is one final opportunity to enter on 7 March at Ellerslie as part of the day's Fashion Qualifiers round.

-Four women were each chosen as winners of this competition, earning themselves the final spots in The Ned Prix de Fashion and taking home a $1,000 prize courtesy of the competition’s partner.
+A selection of contestants will each be chosen as winners of this competition, earning themselves the final spots in The Ned Prix de Fashion and taking home a prize courtesy of the qualifying round's competition’s partner.

-The winners of this competition were (as pictured, L to R): Holly Lindsey, Alex Valle, Eleanor Campbell & Ciara Abel.
+The winners of this competition in 2025 were (as pictured, L to R): Holly Lindsey, Alex Valle, Eleanor Campbell & Ciara Abel.

 Then

-The Ned Prix de Fashion kicked off, featuring 15 representatives from qualifying competitions.
+The Ned Prix de Fashion kicks off, featuring all the representatives from qualifying competitions.

-Taking to the runway, contestants were scored by our panel of judges, with the top five points scorers announced as Grand Finalists.
+Taking to the runway, contestants are scored by our panel of judges, with the top five points scorers announced as Grand Finalists.

 Visit The Ned

-From the Grand Finalists, points were again awarded, with the overall top scorer announced as the Supreme Winner of The Ned Prix de Fashion 2025.
+From the Grand Finalists, points will again be awarded, with the overall top scorer announced as the Supreme Winner of The Ned Prix de Fashion 2026.

-That title went to Danni Alfeld, representing Canterbury Jockey Club, who took home the $17,000+ winner-takes-all prize package from The Ned, Tan In The City, and SkyCity Auckland - along with the bragging rights of being the country's national racewear titleholder for 2025.
+In 2025, that title went to Danni Alfeld, representing Canterbury Jockey Club, who took home the $17,000+ winner-takes-all prize package from The Ned, Tan In The City, and SkyCity Auckland - along with the bragging rights of being the country's national racewear titleholder for the year.

 And for the guys...